-A preliminary report on the results gathered from October 2021 to May 2022 was published in August 2022:
+The full report on the results gathered from October 2021 to November 2022 is available here:

-The 2019 / 20 round of the Living Costs and Household Income Survey (formerly the Household Spending and Income Survey) commenced in July 2019 and was due to run continuously over the subsequent twelve-month period.
-However, the developing Covid-19 situation led the Chief Statistician to stop the fieldwork (data-gathering) in March 2020 – at this point only about half the expected responses had been obtained.
+The 2019 to 2020 round of the Living Costs and Household Income Survey (formerly the Household Spending and Income Survey) commenced in July 2019 and was due to run continuously over the subsequent twelve-month period.
+However, the developing Covid-19 situation led the Chief Statistician to stop the fieldwork (data-gathering) in March 2020.
+At this point only about half the expected responses had been obtained.

 The number of responses was insufficient for a full report, so this report was limited to summary statistics for all households.

-The report on the 2014 / 15 Jersey Household spending survey presents estimates of average weekly household expenditure.
+The report on the 2014 to 2015 Jersey Household spending survey presents estimates of average weekly household expenditure.
 Expenditure is broken down by 12 categories of spending, for all households and also by: